 Should the public’s attitude toward someone change in an event like this?
 This is not just a hypothetical question.
 Being fair to someone else in your mind is important and morally relevant even if you will never have dealings with that person.
 We will all be held accountable for how we think about others and how we think habitually about strangers will impact how we think about those close to us.
 If we are quick to think people guilty of wrong, that will impact our relationships.
 This is why I think some conditions have to be met before you should allow your opinion about someone to be changed.
 What are those conditions?
 At least four:

 - You are part of a congregation where someone has been excommunicated and the Biblical rules on excommunication have been followed ( such as Matthew 18:15).
 This applies to your own church.
 If another church has excommunicated someone, you should not necessarily be influenced by that unless the other conditions here have been met.
-It is a theological question whether the procedure in Matthew 18:15 and other excommunication passages is to determine guilt and innocence, or what to do once guilt has already been established.
+The excommunication practices in the Bible seem to assume that guilt has already been determined.

 - You are well-informed and have read the information that is publicly available.
 Making casual declarations about someone’s guilt or innocence after reading half a newspaper editorial is not morally acceptable.